 Harry made his way onto the train, ready to start his third year at Hogwarts.
 He was greeted by his best friends Ron and Hermione.
 The trio walked along the train carts, looking for an empty seat for the three of them.
 They stopped at a nearly empty booth with only two people inside.
 One was a man, most likely the new teacher, and a female.
-The female looked around their age, most likely a little older than the trio.
-She had light brown curly hair that draped down her neck, golden brown skin, and with a fit build for someone her age.
+The female looked around their age, most likely a year older than the trio.
+She had light brown curly hair that draped down her neck, she had golden brown skin and with a fit build for someone her age.
 She was staring out the window, until Hermione cleared her throat, catching her attention.
 She looked in their direction, her curls draped over her honey brown eyes.

 “Excuse me, do you mind if we sit with you?”
-Hermione asked.
-The female smiled at them softly.
+Hermione asked, the female smiled at them softly.

 “Thank you,” Hermione said, sitting down beside the female with Ron sitting beside her.

 “Never seen you before, are you new?”
 Ron asked, looking at the female.

 “Yes, I just transferred this year, I was kind of homeschooled.
 I’m Jasmine,” she said, introducing herself.